wkumari/draft-wkumari-dnsop-alt-tld/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -03 to -04:

+   o  3 changes - the day, the month and the year (a bump to keep
+      alive).

    From -02 to -03:

    o  Incorporate suggestions from Stephane and Paul Hoffman.